pugetive/locust/README.md

       ...etc...
     ];

-Then construct a Map object and show markers by tag or ID:
+Then construct a Map object and show markers by tag or ID (this assumes you're grabbing query variables with a "param" function):

     map = new locust.Map({
+      canvasID  : 'target-element-id',
-      locus_info : locus_info
+      locusInfo : locus_info
     });

     if (param('tag')) {
       // Second argument is optional boolean to automatically open
-      // info windows containing the content for each marker map.showLociByTag('sometag', true);
+      // info windows containing the content for each marker map.showLociByTag(param('tag'), true);
     } else if (param('show')){
-      map.showLocusById('someID');
+      map.showLocusById(param('show'));
     }